Tag Archive for: LI250

 Register Here

-LIM’s Golf Classic – Pars & Stripes: An America250 Celebration
+LIM’s Golf Classic – Pars & Stripes: Celebrating America at 250

 May 18 @ 11:00 am 9:00 pm

-Join us for a round of golf at the beautiful and prestigious St. George’s Golf and Country Club as we proudly commemorate the semiquincentennial anniversary of the signing of the Declaration of Independence with Pars & Stripes: An America250 Celebration.
+Join us for a round of golf at the beautiful and prestigious St. George’s Golf and Country Club as we proudly commemorate the semiquincentennial anniversary of the signing of the Declaration of Independence with Pars & Stripes: Celebrating America at 250.
 In this milestone year, we gather to honor Long Island’s pivotal role in the War of Independence.
 Following a rousing round of golf, enjoy a delicious cocktail hour and dinner at the clubhouse.

 The Long Island Museum’s annual Golf Classic is a fun way to support the Museum’s exhibitions and educational programs, which are enjoyed by tens of thousands of visitors each year.